 Creative Writing Prompts Inspired by the Seasons

 A season can provide a setting for your story or the subject for your poem.
 Seasons can function as metaphors.
-They can bring challenges for characters in the form of natural disasters.
+They can bring challenges for characters in the form of severe weather and natural disasters.
 Even the absence of seasons will affect a piece of writing.

 Today’s creative writing prompts look to the seasons for inspiration.

 Creative Writing Prompts